i365dev/community-tldr/README.md

 ## Usage

-1. Visit a supported community discussion page
+1. Visit a supported site (Hacker News or Reddit)
-2. Click the extension icon to show the summary sidebar
+2. Click the extension icon or use the TL;DR button
-3. Use the "TL;DR" button next to threads to summarize them
+3. Choose summarization options:
+   - Full discussion summary
+   - Individual thread summary
 4. View summaries in the sidebar
-5. Click on summaries to jump to original content
+5. Click summaries to navigate to original content

-## Building From Source
+## Development

 ```bash
 # Install dependencies